 The Fatal Mission: Number 313

-According to 303rd Bomb Groups website, this was the crews’ final mission.
+According to 303rd Bomb Group’s website, Mission No. 313 was the crew’s final mission.
 They completed 17 missions in all.

 On that fateful mission on Feb.
 9, 1945, Billy McGuire served as the togglier.

-Glen Swenson was the lead navigator on that fateful day.
-He was in the Bomb Group’s lead aircraft.
+Glen Swenson was the lead navigator on that day.
+He was in the bomb group’s lead aircraft.
 Also, David “Moose” Johnson was a group bombardier by that point.

-The target on Mission No. 313 was a synthetic oil plant in Lutzkendorf that was heavily-defended.
-The 359th was the lead group on the bombing run and so it bore the brunt of flak as it approached the target.
+The target on Mission No. 313 was a synthetic oil plant in Lutzkendorf that was heavily defended.
+As the lead group on the bombing run, the 359th bore the brunt of flak as it approached the target.

-The official report, which is on the www.303rdbg.com/ website, described what happened to dad’s plane:
+The official report, which is on the www.303rdbg.com/ website, described what happened to Dad’s plane:

 B-17G #43-38764 (No Name), 359BS, piloted by 2Lt.
 Jack W. Bailey, was hit by gunfire on the Nos.
 2 and 3 engines at “bombs away.”
 The No. 2 engine was feathered immediately, but it took some time before the pilot could feather No. 3.
 The aircraft, unable to maintain formation, lost altitude and began to straggle.
 In the vicinity of Mulhausen, Germany, it encountered about 14 enemy aircraft.
 Believing the aircraft to be defenseless, the pilot ordered his crew to bail out.
 Seven crewmen obeyed his order, assuming that they were near Kassel, Germany (P-51 pilots from the 20th Fighter Squadron reported the bail-out to be Mulhausen, Germany).
 While co-pilot 2Lt.
 Merwin G. Hall inspected the Fortress to ascertain that all crewmen bailed out, four P-51s appeared and drove off the enemy aircraft.
 Lt.
 Bailey's original Navigator, 2Lt.
 Glen R. “Swede” Swenson, was flying as the lead GH-Navigator with Capt.
 William E. Eisenhart’s lead crew.
 A crewman remarked “there go your buddies, Swede.”
 Lts.
 Bailey and Hall decided to attempt to bring their damaged B-17 back to friendly territory.
 They succeeded, bailing out near St. Trond, Belgium, and returned to Molesworth.
 The pilotless Fortress made a wheels-up belly landing near the hamlet Boekholt of the city of Straelen in Germany, just a few miles from the Dutch border.
 It was reported as 90% damaged.

-As soon as the 14 Me-109s were spotted, dad said, Bailey ordered the crew to bail-out.
+As soon as the 14 Me-109s were spotted, Dad said, Bailey ordered the crew to bail out.

-The German planes, dad said, had begun to line up one after another in an effort to perform a “pursuit curve,” against the crippled ship.
-Once the fighters began to attack, each one would would makek a pass and rake the ship with cannon and machine gun fire.
+The German planes, Dad said, had begun to line up one after another in an effort to perform a “pursuit curve” against the crippled ship.
+Once the fighters began to attack, each one would make a pass and raked the ship with cannon and machine gun fire.

-As the planes approached, top turret gunner Carl Muller, shouted over the plane’s intercom, “That’s no way to get the Silver Star,” and began firing at the approaching enemy planes.
+As the planes approached, top turret gunner Carl Muller shouted over the plane’s intercom, “That’s no way to get the Silver Star,” and began firing at the approaching enemy planes.

 Eckert said Muller was simply doing “ranging shots” to determine how far off the 109s actually were.
 Anyway, the effort was short-lived.

-Eckert made sure the crew in the back of the plane got the abandon ship order from Bailey.
+Eckert made sure the crew in the back of the plane got the abandon-ship order from Bailey.

 Because the plane was defenseless and in what was referred to as a “tail-end Charlie” (straggling) position, Bailey lowered the plane’s landing gear.

 This signaled to the approaching German fighters that the crew intended to bail out.
-As a courtesy, the fighters would refrain from shooting the plane down until after the crew had bailed-out.
+As a courtesy, the fighters refrained from shooting the plane down until after the crew had bailed out.

 In some instances, the planes had to land because crewmen were too seriously wounded to parachute.